manticoresoftware/executor/README.md

 * parallel
 * openssl
 * zlib

+## Windows build

+You can download a prebuilt manticore-executor package from [here](https://repo.manticoresearch.com/repository/manticoresearch_windows/dev/x64/manticore-executor-0.3.5-221125-a40554c-x64.zip).

 ## Build from source

 The process of building the executor from source is simple and requires the same build tools needed to build PHP.